tnyeanderson/sui/README.md

  - `git clone` or download this repository
  - Build the image using `docker build -f Dockerfile -t sui`
- - Run the container with `docker run -d -p 4000:80 localhost/sui sui`
+ - Run the container with `docker run -d -p 4000:80  --name sui localhost/sui`
  - The page should be available at  `http://localhost:4000`

 Please note: